QCrypt/qcrypt-website/content/2026/sessions/invited/Huang.md

 ## Biography

-Miryam Mi-Ying Huang is a Ph.D. student in Computer Science at the University of Southern California, where she is advised by Dr. Jiapeng Zhang.
+Miryam Mi-Ying Huang is a postdoc research fellow at Carnegie Mellon University.
+Previously, she graduated from University of Southern California advised by Dr. Jiapeng Zhang.
 She worked with Dr. Kai-Min Chung during college and before her Ph.D.
 Her research primarily focuses on cryptography and complexity theory, with an emphasis on quantum and post-quantum cryptography as well as communication complexity.

 ## Abstract